dMajoIT/PNut-TS/Preprocessor.md

 Here's more detail on each of the supported directives

-If you are seeing the similarity to FlexSpin directive set you are correct!
-This capabilty was patterned after the directives supported by FlexSpin so that there will be less compatibility issues with utilizing spin2 code with either compiler.
+If you see the similarity to the FlexSpin directive set, you are correct!
+This capability was patterned after the directives supported by FlexSpin so that there will be fewer compatibility issues when utilizing spin2 code with either compiler.

 ### Directives